apache/drill/_docs/data-sources-and-file-formats/111-httpd-format-plugin.md

 ---
 title: "HTTPD Format Plugin"
 date: 2017-03-31 21:49:40 UTC
-parent: "Connect a Data Source"
+parent: "Data Sources and File Formats"
 ---

 As of version 1.9, Drill can natively ingest and query web server logs.
 To configure Drill to read server logs, add the httpd format configuration to the formats section of a dfs storage plugin configuration, as shown below: